 Publications and Research

 Michel’s research typically explores the social, economic, and political history of Northern Ontario and has been funded by a number of agencies such as SSHRC and IDRC.
+The author/editor of a number of books, his work has also been published in a number of edited collections and in the journals Action Research, Canadian Journal of Film Studies, Canadian Journal of Native Studies, Journal of Northern Studies, Faravid: Historian ja arkeologian tutkimuksen aikakauskirja, Left History, and Ontario History.
 His research and community work has been recognized by a number of awards, including Lakehead University’s Distinguished Researcher Award (the highest honour conferred by Lakehead for research and scholarly activity).
-Click here for a PDF list of publications or click here for information on exhibits, film, and media projects.
+Click here for information on exhibits, film, and media projects.

 Recent Publications (last 5 years)

-Michel S. Beaulieu and Thorold J. Tronrud, eds.
-Thunder Bay Historical Museum Society Papers & Records LI (in-press).
+Beaulieu, Michel S. and Thorold J. Tronrud, eds.
+Thunder Bay Historical Museum Society Papers & Records LI (2023).

 Nicol, Heather, Michel S. Beaulieu, and Diane Hirshberg.
 "The University of the Arctic (UArctic) as a Non-State Actor in the Circumpolar World."
 In Non-State Actors in the Arctic Region, edited by Nikolas Sellheim and Dwayne Menezes, 63-77.
 Cham, Switzerland: Springer, 2022.